 July to October/November – Northern Serengeti & Masai Mara

 Once safely across the wildebeest, zebra and gazelles spread out across the plains as far as the eye can see.
 They come to give birth to their young and the grasslands echo with the sounds of the new-born.
 These are good times for the many, but not for all.
 Predators are naturally drawn into the Mara with lion, cheetah, leopard and hyena all on the hunt.

 Most of the year the best time for the wildebeest migration and game-viewing in the Masai Mara is in the Greater Mara areas.
 This is because there is a balance of cattle and wildlife in these areas – the cattle keep the grass short and green which the plains game prefer.
 And the predators follow the plains game.

-However between August and October, during the migration season, good game-viewing becomes possible throughout the whole Masai Mara area as the million of wildebeest and zebra “mow” the grass down, making it palatable even in the normally long grass areas.
+However between August and October, during the migration season, good game-viewing becomes possible throughout the whole Masai Mara area and northern Serengeti, as the million of wildebeest and zebra “mow” the grass down, making it palatable even in the normally long grass areas.

 November to December – The migration heads south, more spordically

 As the fresh green grasses of the Masai Mara are mown down by the game, and the dry season continues, the wildebeest, zebra and gazelles start to return south.
 They recross the rivers and head back into Tanzania especially once the short rains begin again in November.
 (Which heralds lush green grass).

 Sometimes you get brief periods of rain before the real ‘short’ rains begin.
 In this case the animals do not carry on moving south and may move back into the Masai Mara until they are sure of rain further south.
 This uncertainty means that the return migration is not so dramatic as the animals don’t move en masse.
 It is also even less predictable.